somatonic/MarkupSimpleNavigation/README.md

 ```
 ## added support for nav_selector property/field and selector_leveln (new in 1.2.1)

-You can now add property to page(s) to define custom selector for rendering their children.
-This can be done on runtime or via a custom field added to pages.
+You can now add a special property "nav_selector' to page(s) to define custom selector for rendering their children.
+This can be done on runtime or via a custom field added to pages to remotely control the selector.
 You can configure the name of the field by using the newly added option "selector_field".
 MarkupSimpleNavigation will look out for it and use it, otherwise it will use the "selector" option.

 You can now define selector on a per level basis.
 Simply use the _leveln suffix on the "selector" option, where n is the level number from the root parent.
 This is best illustrated by the following example: